jamesjarvis/jamesjarvis.io/content/posts/mini-sabbatical-3-chengdu-to-hongkong/index.md

 I spent some time down by the Kowloon peninsula to think about what I wanted to get up to over the next few weeks.
 Also, I wanted to reflect on my time in Hong Kong.

-After spending some time in Singapore, and having known both were ex-British colonies, I was fully expecting Hong Kong to feel the same as Singapore.
+After [spending some time in Singapore]({{< ref "posts/reflections-on-singapore" >}}), and having known both were ex-British colonies, I was fully expecting Hong Kong to feel the same as Singapore.

 Yet, it felt different.

 Hong Kong was much more chaotic, feeling less safe.
-Despite it also being independent for less time than Singapore, it felt less Westernised.
+Despite it also being independent for less time than Singapore, it felt less "Westernised".

-Whilst Singapore has most of it's duties performed in English, with a fairly strict but predictable government, Hong Kong felt very Chinese indeed.
-///continue.
-///note that the airports are the same.
+Over 90% of the population of Hong Kong are Chinese according to the latest figures, so you don't get quite the same international mix as you do with Singapore.

+Whilst I can't speak for the population, some citizens we talked to did express some concerns about the new governance.
+Free speech is no longer as free as it once was, and some inhabitants are struggling to adapt to this power shift.
+Though the British lease ended over 20 years ago, I feel the nation is still struggling to find it's own place.
+Or, struggling to lose it.

+I would imagine that the working culture in Hong Kong is very similar to Singapore, but the living conditions appear to be less favourable by most metrics.
+It is a place I would like to experience fully, but not one that I would readily choose over a similar location, such as Singapore.

+That being said, the biggest similarity I felt was the airports.
+Both were absolutely marvellous.